 We may choose to repurchase fewer Shares than have been requested in any particular quarter to be repurchased under our share repurchase program, or none at all, in our discretion at any time.
 We may repurchase fewer Shares than have been requested to be repurchased due to, among other reasons, in our Board's discretion, lack of readily available funds because of adverse market conditions beyond our control, the need to maintain liquidity for our operations or because we have determined that investing in Portfolio Investments is a better use of our capital than repurchasing our Shares.
 In addition, the total repurchases (including repurchases at certain non-U.S. investor access funds primarily created to hold our Shares but excluding any Early Repurchase Deduction applicable to the repurchased shares) is limited, in any calendar quarter, to up to 5% of our Shares outstanding (either by number of Shares or aggregate NAV) measured as of the close of the previous calendar quarter.
 Further, our Board may make exceptions to, modify or suspend our share repurchase program if in its reasonable judgment it deems such action to be in our best interests and the best interests of our shareholders.
 Our Board cannot terminate our share repurchase program absent a liquidity event that results in our shareholders receiving cash or securities listed on a national securities exchange or where otherwise required by law.
-If we do not repurchase the full amount of all Shares requested to be repurchased in any given quarter, funds will be allocated pro rata based on the total number of Shares being repurchased after we have repurchased all Shares for which repurchase has been requested due to death, disability or divorce and other limited exceptions.
+If we do not repurchase the full amount of all Shares requested to be repurchased in any given quarter, funds will be allocated pro rata based on the total number of Shares being repurchased.
 All unsatisfied repurchase requests must be resubmitted after the start of the next quarter, or upon the recommencement of the share repurchase program, as applicable.